MESSAGING THAT WORKS.

 I worked on all whole cabinet-full of Superdrug’s own-label products.
 Always leading on the product benefit to position them as every bit as good as the more expensive brands.

-These double-page spread press ads are also examples of saying something pretty definitive without being in breach of advertising standards.
+These double-page spread press ads show how you can say something pretty definitive without being in breach of advertising standards.
 We couldn’t say that the product would get rid of your child’s cough.
 But we could suggest it was gone…